mwbowers/mwbowers.github.io/reference/datagate/datagate-providers/source-profile-converter-options.md

 ---
-title: "SourceProfileConverterOptions enum | QSYS API Reference Guide"
+title: "SourceProfileConverterOptions enum"
 description: "Specifies options for converting a SourceProfile. "
-last_modified_at: 2024-07-09T17:00:40Z
+last_modified_at: 2024-07-29T18:18:49Z
+sitemap: false
 ---

 Specifies options for converting a SourceProfile.